SolaceLabs/solace-tryme-cli/PARAMETERS.md

 Options:

-  /* QUEUE SETTINGS */
+  /* MESSAGE OUTPUT SETTINGS */
-  --create-if-missing [BOOLEAN]          [advanced] create message queue if missing
+  --output-mode <MODE>                       [advanced] message print mode: DEFAULT, PROPS OR
+                                             FULL (default: "DEFAULT")

-  /* SESSION SETTINGS */
+  /* RECEIVE SESSION SETTINGS */
   -cn, --client-name <CLIENT_NAME>           [advanced] the client name (default: an auto-generated
                                              client name)
-  --description <DESCRIPTION>            [advanced] the application description (default: "Receive
+  --description <DESCRIPTION>                [advanced] the application description (default:
-                                         application created via Solace Try-Me CLI") --connection-timeout <NUMBER>          [advanced] the timeout period for a connect operation (default: 3000) --connection-retries <NUMBER>          [advanced] the number of times to retry connecting during initial connection setup (default: 3) --reconnect-retries <NUMBER>           [advanced] the number of times to retry connecting after a connected session goes down (default: 3) --reconnect-retry-wait <MILLISECONDS>  [advanced] the amount of time between each attempt to connect to a host (default: 3000) --keepalive <MILLISECONDS>             [advanced] the amount of time to wait between sending out keep-alive messages to the VPN (default: 3000) --keepalive-interval-limit <NUMBER>    [advanced] the maximum number of consecutive Keep-Alive messages that can be sent without receiving a response before the session is declared down (default: 3) --receive-timestamps [BOOLEAN]         [advanced] include a receive timestamp on received messages (default: false) --reapply-subscriptions [BOOLEAN]      [advanced] reapply subscriptions upon calling on a disconnected session (default: true) --acknowledge-mode <MODE>              [advanced] the acknowledgement mode - AUTO or CLIENT (default: "AUTO") --log-level <LEVEL>                    [advanced] solace log level, one of values: FATAL, ERROR, WARN, INFO, DEBUG, TRACE (default: "ERROR") --output-mode <MODE>                   [advanced] message print mode: DEFAULT, CONCISE OR FULL (default: "DEFAULT") --pretty [BOOLEAN]                     [advanced] prettify the payload (default: false)
+                                             "Receive application created via Solace Try-Me CLI") --connection-timeout <NUMBER>              [advanced] the timeout period for a connect operation (default: 3000) --connection-retries <NUMBER>              [advanced] the number of times to retry connecting during initial connection setup (default: 3) --reconnect-retries <NUMBER>               [advanced] the number of times to retry connecting after a connected session goes down (default: 3) --reconnect-retry-wait <MILLISECONDS>      [advanced] the amount of time between each attempt to connect to a host (default: 3000) --keepalive <MILLISECONDS>                 [advanced] the amount of time to wait between sending out keep-alive messages to the VPN (default: 3000) --keepalive-interval-limit <NUMBER>        [advanced] the maximum number of consecutive Keep-Alive messages that can be sent without receiving a response before the session is declared down (default: 3) --receive-timestamps [BOOLEAN]             [advanced] include a receive timestamp on received messages (default: false) --reapply-subscriptions [BOOLEAN]          [advanced] reapply subscriptions upon calling on a disconnected session (default: true) --acknowledge-mode <MODE>                  [advanced] the acknowledgement mode - AUTO or CLIENT (default: "AUTO") --log-level <LEVEL>                        [advanced] solace log level, one of values: FATAL, ERROR, WARN, INFO, DEBUG, TRACE (default: "ERROR")

   /* HELP OPTIONS */
-  -hm, --help-more                       display more help for command with options not shown in basic
-                                         help
-  -he, --help-examples                   show cli receive examples -h, --help                             display help for command
+  -hm, --help-more                           display more help with options not shown in basic help -he, --help-examples                       show cli receive examples -h, --help                                 display help for command
 ```

 </details>